 While some homeowners swear by the modern, high-tech look that solar panels can provide, others don’t feel the same.
 (Some prefer the look of solar shingles or tiles to traditional PV panels.)
 While the looks may not be for everyone, the benefits are clear.
 Data varies by region, but according to a study by Lawrence Berkeley National Laboratory, consumers are willing to pay an extra $15,000 for a home with rooftop panels.

 Still unsure?
 A great first step is to visit the Google’s Project Sunroof and find out the solar potential for your home.
 A nifty little algorithm calculates how much usable sunlight is available for your home and whether your home is a good solar candidate.
-You can also explore CertainTeed’s solar roofing resources to learn more about our solar products and services and find contractors in your area.
+You can also explore CertainTeed’s solar roofing resources to learn more about our solar products and services.